-Visit, email, chat, text or schedule a consultation appointment!
+Visit, email, chat, text or schedule a consultation appointment with a subject librarian!

 Organize Your RefWorks Citations

 How Folders Work:

 Once you export to RefWorks, the citations can be found in the Last Imported Folder.

 These items stay in the Last Imported Folder until the next import occurs, at which time they will go to the Not In Folder folder.